Confederate Soldiers and Sailors Monument (Indianapolis): Origin and placement

 A small number of the Confederate dead from Camp Morton were identified and returned to their families after the war, but 1,616 soldiers were buried in a mass grave at Greenlawn Cemetery.
-In 1909, General William C. Oats, a one-armed confederate former congressman from Alabama, was commissioner in charge of identifying confederate soldiers who died in federal prison camps.
-A during a visit to Indianapolis in 1908 Gen. Oats spent time trying to identify specific graves, but was unsuccessful due to a fire that had destroyed the original records.
-Because of this, Oats recommended that a single shaft be erected bearing the names of the soldiers.
+In 1909, General William C. Oates, a one-armed confederate former congressman from Alabama, was commissioner in charge of identifying confederate soldiers who died in federal prison camps.
+A during a visit to Indianapolis in 1908 Gen. Oates spent time trying to identify specific graves, but was unsuccessful due to a fire that had destroyed the original records.
+Because of this, Oates recommended that a single shaft be erected bearing the names of the soldiers.
 In May 1909 Van Amringe Granite Company of Boston was awarded the commission to build the monument and the U.S. Congress allocated $6,000 for the work.
 In 1911, the Confederate Soldiers and Sailors Monument was dedicated at Greenlawn Cemetery during a Memorial Day service with around 300 people in attendance.
 In 1919, Indiana Senator Harry Elliott Negley proposed that the monument be moved from its unsightly location to that of a public park; possibly University or Military Park.
 Soon thereafter, The Southern Society, Governor Goodrich and J.H.
 Lowry (superintendent of Indianapolis parks) undertook review of the two proposed parks as well as Garfield Park.
 After investigation of the proposed sites, it was recommended that its new location should be Garfield Park.
-The monument was separated from the grave site and moved to its present location near an entrance of Garfield Park; it was officially re-dedicated on Memorial Day in 1929.
+The monument was separated from the grave site and moved to a location near an entrance of Garfield Park; it was officially re-dedicated on Memorial Day in 1929.
 The Confederate dead were reinterred 1931 at a new plot known as the Confederate Mound in Crown Hill National Cemetery, with a small grave marker bearing no names.
 There was speculation that the monument may be moved again and re-erected in Crown Hill Cemetery, but no further action was taken.